miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 That's all you need to know about the intricacies programmer career in the USA.
-Oh yes almost forgot the most important thing: beer, about which I said, called "Sierra Nevada."
+Oh yes almost forgot the most important thing: beer, about which I said, called "Sierra Nevada".
 On the lover, of course - but on the other hand, hardly whether in the States you will find better.
 And about work a programmer in the Czech Republic and Germany, I’m in